 Submit the Certificate Signing Request

 Once the certificate signing request has been created, you must submit it to a certificate authority for certification.
 You can obtain an SSL certificate from a commercial or public certificate authority or from an internal CA server if your organization uses one.
-BeyondTrust does not require or recommend any specific certificate authority, but these are some of the most well known.
+BeyondTrust does not require or recommend any specific certificate authority, but common providers include:

-- Comodo (www.comodo.com) - As of 24 February 2015, Comodo is the largest issuer of SSL certificates.
+- Sectigo (www.sectigo.com/) - Sectigo is the one of the largest issuers of SSL certificates.

-- Digicert (www.digicert.com) - Digicert is a US-based certificate authority that has been in business for over a decade.
+- Digicert (www.digicert.com) - Digicert is a US-based certificate authority that has been in business for over two decades.

 - GeoTrust, Inc. (www.geotrust.com) - GeoTrust is the world's second largest digital certificate provider.

 - GoDaddy SSL (www.godaddy.com/web-security/ssl-certificate) - GoDaddy is the world's largest domain name registrar, and their SSL certificates are widely used.

 Once you have selected a certificate authority, you must purchase a certificate from them.